#

 By default, they will not be exposed to a frontend after you enter them and reload the page.

-In order to enable viewing your keys by clicking a button in the API block:
+To enable viewing your keys by clicking a button in the API block:

 - Set the value of